FiorellaEffio/Jobsity-Challenge/README.md

 ## Bonus
 - [X] The ability to add arbitrary ‘tags’ to clips so that they can be filtered by the tag name.
 - [X] Hotkeys to jump between the current clip and next and previous clips (if there are any)
-- [X] The ability to automatically jump to the next clip after it finishes, with a 3 second waiting period and appropriate loading animation.(falta animación)
+- [X] The ability to automatically jump to the next clip after it finishes, with a 3 second waiting period and appropriate loading animation.
 - [X] The ability to ‘save’ clips for persistent use.(localStorage)
 - [X] The ability to reuse the player and playlist on another page without the editing capabilities